cj-hilder/ble-hr-tool/README.md

 ### The HRV number

 This section is a little technical.
-Skip it of you just want to get your HRV.
+Skip it if you just want to get your HRV.

 The HRV is calculated from RMSSD and SDNN.